Politics of Laos

+The politics of the Lao People's Democratic Republic takes place in the framework of a communist state.

 Judicial branch

 Supreme People's Court

-According to Article 91 of the Constitution of the Lao PDR, the People's Court of the Lao People's Democratic Republic "consists of the Supreme People's Court, the local people's court and the military court as defined by law".

 The Supreme People's Court of the Lao People's Democratic Republic was established in 1982.
 As outlined in Article 92, the People's Supreme Court of the Lao People's Democratic Republic is the highest judicial body and "examines the judgments and judgments of the people's courts and military courts".
 There has been indications that women have served on the provincial courts.
 For instance, in 2018, it was announced that Napaporn Phong Thai was appointed as the President of Court Zone 2, Xayaburi Province.

-Per Article 93, the President, Vice President and the judges are appointed, transferred or removed by the Standing Committee of the National Assembly.
-Although the Standing Committee has decisive authority, the same article does state that President does have some power regarding the appointment, transferal or removal of the Vice President.

-In 1983, Oun Nue Phimmasone became the first President of the People's Supreme Court.
-Currently, the President is Khamphanh Sithidampha.

 Public Prosecutor's Office

 The Public Prosecutor's Office was established in 1990.
 Article 99 of the Constitution of Laos states that the office has the responsibility of "monitor[ing] the observance and implementation of laws throughout the country, protect[ing] the rights of the state and society...[and] the legitimate interests of the people, and prosecut[ing] detainees in accordance with the law".
-The office is organized in the following three ways:
+The office is organized in the following ways: